Skip to Content

 Our friends led us one morning to the University Village Shopping Center, an upscale outdoor mall just north of the University of Washington.
 Our destination was Din Tai Fung, which specializes in Taiwanese dumplings and noodles.

 Our group of seven shared soup dumplings and moon-shaped pork and shrimp dumplings.
-The adults ate a spicy cucumber salad that the kids eschewed, but they dove into sautéed string beans and chicken with small, chewy Taiwanese rice cakes.
+The adults ate a spicy cucumber salad that the kids passed over, but they dove into sautéed string beans and chicken with small, chewy Taiwanese rice cakes.

-If you go early in the day you can stop by a window that looks onto the kitchen to watch the cooks fill dumplings with speed and precision.
+If you go early in the day, stop by a window that looks onto the kitchen to watch the cooks fill dumplings with speed and precision.

-It’s pricier than dim sum in your typical Chinatown restaurant, but definitely worth a detour if you are fan of Asian food in general and dim sum in particular.
+It’s pricier than dim sum in your typical Chinatown restaurant, but definitely worth a detour if your family are fans of Asian food in general and dim sum in particular.

 Two Neighborhood Farmers Markets